 Three strategies you can use in exam week to give yourself a marginal advantage when you’re taking tests include:

-test taking strategy no.1 is all about stacking up little wins
+stacked pebbles and the text test taking strategy no.1 is all about stacking up little wins

 1. Being well-rested before your exam